MerosCrypto/Meros/docs/Protocol/Lattice.md

 - Lock
 - Unlock

 When a new Entry is received via a `Claim`, `Send`, `Receive`, `Data`, `Lock`, or `Unlock` message, it should be added to the sender's Account, if long as the signature (produced by the sender signing the hash) is correct and any other checks imposed by the sub-type pass.
 The reason why the array is two dimensional is in case two different Entries share the same sender/nonce.
-Until one is confirmed, as described in the Verifications documentation, both must remain on the Account.
+Until one is confirmed, as described in the Consensus documentation, both must remain on the Account.

 ### Mint

-Mint Entries are locally created when blocks are added to the blockchain, as described in the Merit documentation, and never sent over the network.
+Mint Entries are locally created when Blocks are added to the Blockchain, as described in the Merit documentation, and never sent over the network.
 They also have the following fields:

 - output: The BLS Public Key of the verifier who earned the new Meros.
 - amount: The amount of Meri created.